pythonai211225-rgb/18.03.2026/hw.md

 * Use an index variable to track your position in the code
 * Reset the index to 0 when there is a mistake

-## Question 2 – Casino Slot Machine
+## Question 3 -- BONUS – Casino Slot Machine

 Starter code: